 If you are experiencing challenges with alcohol abuse or suspect someone you care about is a high-functioning alcoholic, contact Atlanta Detox Center today by completing our online form or calling 833.631.0534.
 Our alcohol addiction treatment program can help you begin the road to recovery.

-What are your thoughts when you hear of alcoholism?
-Most people think of an individual who cannot perform day-to-day activities, including maintaining a job, paying bills, and managing relationships.
+What are your thoughts when you hear the term “alcoholism?”
+Most people think of individuals who cannot perform day-to-day activities, including maintaining a job, paying bills, and managing relationships.
 However, some people can still function when battling alcohol dependency.

 - Residential addiction treatment

 - Cognitive-behavioral therapy (CBT)

 - Dialectical behavior therapy (DBT)